-"The Saving Water Partnership (SWP) - which is made up of King County Water District No. 90 and 18 water utility partners has set a ten-year conservation goal: keep the total average annual retail water use of SWP members under 110 mgd through 2028, despite forecasted population growth, by reducing per capita water use.
-For 2021, the Saving Water Partnership met the goal, using 95.5 mgd."
+The Saving Water Partnership (SWP), which is made up of King County Water District No. 90 and 18 water utility partners, has set a ten-year conservation goal: Keep the total average annual retail water use of SWP members under 110 million gallons per day (mgd) through 2028, despite forecasted population growth, by reducing per capita water use.
+For 2022, the Saving Water Partnership met the goal, using 94.3 mgd.

-Conserving Water Helps Salm-
+Conserving Water Helps Salmon

-on "When you conserve water, you help our ecosystems thrive for denerations to come.
+When you conserve water, you help our ecosystems thrive for generations to come.
 The mountain reservoirs that supply our tap water also provide water to rivers that are home to salmon, trout, and many other species.

-Visit savingwater.org for tips, tools, and rebates.
+for tips, tools, and rebates.
 When we work together to save water, it makes a big difference.
-Thanks to conservation efforts, our region uses the same amount of water today that it did in the 1950's."
+Thanks to conservation efforts. our region uses the same amount of water today that it did in the 1950's.